OpenBuilders/ton-domains-backend/README.md

 1. Use conventional commits while adding changes in your PR
 2. When making the PR, describe what problem you solve and/or attach an issue
 3. Please make it clean, imagine your grandchildren gonna see that code

+## Donate

+Just in case, here is our TON wallet: `EQCpYlastF0WWcl-H9DklvLywkZYIgRF6HaPrnh5yp_-7R2U`

+All donations will be used, to buy some lush Pu'er tea to boost our productivity 🍵